Intellua/DocumentProcessor/README.md

 2. Extracts text content using MarkItDown
 3. Generates embeddings using Ollama
 4. Saves results as markdown and embedding files
+5. Uploads markdown files to an API endpoint
-5. Implements a restart mechanism to continue processing where it left off
+6. Implements a restart mechanism to continue processing where it left off

 The system is designed following SOLID principles, making it easy to extend and maintain.